CaioslppUO/Agrobot/README.md

 Material needed to do:
    Here we put a list to assemble the circuit in the simplest way,
-     with only 2 wheels and a main board(it also can be done with only 1 wheel).
+     with only 2 wheels and a main board(it also can be done with only 1 wheel):

+     * 1 raspberry pi 3 model B+ (With linux installed)
+     * 1 arduino(We have tested with nano and uno r3.You need 1 arduino to each mainBoard, if want to have more than 1 in the project).
+     * 1 mainBoard, removed from a hoverBoard.
+     * 2 Or 1 wheel(s), depending on what you want.
+     * A couple wires to connect the circuit.

 Tutorial: